ethereum-pocr/kerleano/docs/README.md

 > clique.propose("0x64d0eFdeFb40E39A5ea946A0E132Dc0b690BD2c1", true)
 ```

-### 4.4 Audit your node to get an environmental footprint
+### 4.4 Audit your node to get an environmental footprint (in testnet)

-Until your node has been evaluated for its environmental footprint by an independant certified auditor, your sealer will not earned any CRC despit the fact you are creating blocks and processing transactions.
+Until your node has been evaluated for its environmental footprint by an independant certified auditor, your sealer will not earn any CRC despite the fact you are creating blocks and processing transactions.

 So you must reach to a declared auditor.
 Anyone can become an auditor but it needs to pledge a certain quantity of CRC to be able to audit.

 To perform this audit, the auditor goes to the Governance site https://ethereum-pocr.github.io/ with metamask (or operate directly by calling the [Governance smart contracts](https://github.com/ethereum-pocr/ethereum-pocr.github.io/blob/main/sc-carbon-footprint/src/Governance.sol) )

-You can monitor the status of your node at the Governance site in the Dashboard publicly available.
+You can monitor the status of your node at the Governance site in the publicly available dashboard (requires metamask).